ashlinrichardson/hex/README.md

 * hex2bin converts a hexadecimal file to binary

 # instructions
-Please see '''test.py''' for sample commands for compilation and running
+Please see file "test.py" for sample commands: compilation and running